Nursing Care for Ovarian Cancer: What to Expect as a Caregiver

 Medical Skills Development

 Your patient’s healthcare team will train you in specific skills needed for ovarian cancer care.
-This typically includes monitoring surgical sites after debulking surgery, caring for chemotherapy ports if present, and tracking vital signs that could indicate infection or other complications.
+This typically includes monitoring surgical sites after debulking surgery for ovarian cancer, caring for chemotherapy ports if present, and tracking vital signs that could indicate infection or other complications.

 You’ll learn to recognize early signs of common complications like bowel obstruction or blood clots, which can be more frequent in ovarian cancer patients.